Chernivtsi: Industry

 In the industrial sector of the city, there are 10 branches, which have 70 large enterprises with a total number of employees over 20 thousand people or 13% of the working population of the city.
-The annual volume of industrial production at these enterprises is about 775 million UAH.
+The annual volume of industrial production at these enterprises is about ₴775 million.
 The share of citywide tax revenues to the budgets of all levels of the industry is 21%.
-Defining industries in the city's industry are food, light, mechanical engineering and woodworking.
 Defining industries in the city's industry are food, light, mechanical engineering and woodworking.
 Food processing companies produce sugar, bakery products, alcohol, oil, meat and milk, fruits, vegetables and other products.
 In the light industry, the production of garments, knitwear, hosiery, rubber and leather footwear and textiles prevails.
 Mechanical engineering is represented by the production of oil and gas processing equipment and agricultural machinery.
 The timber industry is dominated by the production of lumber, furniture, joinery and other wood products.